storageos/storageos.github.io/_docs/reference/contributing.md

 ---
 layout: guide
-title: Bounty program
+title: StorageOS Docs - Contributing to the docs
-module: bounty_program
+module: contributing
 ---

-# StorageOS Guide Bounty
+# Contributing to the StorageOS docs

 We are always looking to improve our documentation.
 If you like to help people and can write, read on for the process for submitting your contributions.
 If your